 We are presently a "controlled company" under the Nasdaq Marketplace Rules because Agenus controls a majority of the voting power of our outstanding common stock.
 As a controlled company, we are entitled to rely on certain exemptions to Nasdaq's corporate governance requirements, including the requirement (i) that a majority of the board of directors consist of independent directors, (ii) to have a governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities, (iii) to have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities, (iv) that the compensation committee consider certain independence factors when engaging legal counsel and other committee advisors and (v) for an annual performance evaluation of the governance and compensation committees.
-We expect to continue to be a controlled company following this offering and for the foreseeable future.
+Immediately following this offering, Agenus will own approximately " of the outstanding shares of our common stock, so we expect to remain a controlled company following this offering and for the foreseeable future.